 Upholding the highest ethical standards and fighting financial crime

 Ethics and integrity are the foundation of a prosperous business and society.
-We’re determined to uphold the highest ethical standards, promote human rights and responsible corporate culture.
+We’re determined to uphold the highest ethical standards, promote human rights and maintain a responsible corporate culture.

 What this means for us